OpenOverlayRouter/oor/README.md

 enabling backwards compatibility with the existing Internet architecture.
 A distributed database, the mapping system, is responsible for maintaining the associations between EIDs and RLOCs.
 LISP Mobile Node (LISP-MN) is a specification to enable fast host mobility using LISP.
+Among other nice features, LISP provides interruption-free global provider-independent roaming of IP-addresses with different networks.

 The LISPmob project aims to deliver a full implementation of both LISP and LISP-MN for Linux-like systems, but parts of the implementation may be reusable